konradotto/car-steering/README.md

 ## Rules for Commit Messages

-Our rules for commit messages are inspired through the article on ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) by .
+Our rules for commit messages are inspired through the article on ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) by Chris Beams.
 We have written them down in accordance with the rules for their subject lines:

 - Write short subject lines for all commit messages
 - Begin subject lines with a capitalized verb